-Dr. Mike Weiner’s professional interests are healthservices research, geriatrics, and health informatics.
+Dr. Mike Weiner’s professional interests are health services research, geriatrics, and health informatics.
 His clinical and health services research is focused on measuring and improving the quality, coordination, and delivery of health services for older adults.
 He also studies the effects of health information and information technology on physicians’ practices and patients’ outcomes.
 He has conducted studies of specialty referral,

 In 2013, Dr. Weiner received the Indiana University Department of Medicine Teaching Excellence Award.
-He founded the geroinformatics program at IU Geriatrics, which leverages health information technologies to improve the care of older adults.
-In 2003, he received the Outstanding Researcher Award from the Division of General Internal Medicine & Geriatrics, Indiana University School of Medicine.
+He founded the gero-informatics program at IU Geriatrics, which leverages health information technologies to improve the care of older adults.
+In 2003, he received the Outstanding Researcher from the Division of General Internal Medicine & Geriatrics, Indiana University School of Medicine.

-residency and fellowship at The Johns Hopkins University, where he also earned a master’s in
+Dr. Weiner joined the Indiana University School of Medicine faculty and Regenstrief Institute in 1999 following undergraduate work at Brown University, medical school at Duke University, and residency and fellowship at The Johns Hopkins University, where he also earned a master’s in public health.